scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 - Multidimensional buffers
 - Data type information present
-- Numpy-specific approach; slowly deprecated (but not going away)
+- NumPy-specific approach; slowly deprecated (but not going away)
 - Not integrated in Python otherwise

 .. seealso::